The Origin of Evil (film): Critical response

+On the review aggregator website Rotten Tomatoes, 93% of 54 critics' reviews are positive.
+The website's consensus reads: "A slow-burning thriller whose twists are held together by a stellar ensemble, The Origin of Evil confirms writer-director Sébastien Marnier as a talent to watch."
+On Metacritic, the film has a weighted average score of 68 out of 100 based on 9 critics, which the site labels as "generally favorable" reviews.

 The film was compared by critics to both Knives Out and Patricia Highsmith's The Talented Mr. Ripley series.

 David Katz of Cineuropa wrote that the film "feels like the sort of movie you might've caught half-asleep on late-night TV in the pre-streaming age, perhaps after having missed the first 15 minutes – forcing you to stay glued until the very end, drooping eyelids be damned.
 Or, to be less flattering, it feels like the kind of brisk, undemanding, back-of-the-seat entertainment that might make a few hours of a long-haul flight melt away."

 For Screen Daily, Allan Hunter wrote that "Marnier's agile screenplay takes us beyond surface appearances to reveal the hidden agendas at play.
 Propelled by revelations, twists and a seasoning of sly humour, The Origin Of Evil is very watchable, even if some ingredients propel it towards parody.
 The mention of a secret passage and the rumbles of thunder to signal the coming denouement over egg pudding, not to mention the score by Philippe Brault and Pierre Lapointe, flirt with Victorian melodrama."